MovieLabs/FLM-x/README.txt

 I. Introduction

-This tarball contains files that support an HTTP(s) server that implements the proposed FLM exchange protocol described in the SMPTE ST 430-7 revision.
-As the revision is not finalized, this may not accurately capture the current state of the protocol.
+This tarball contains files that support an HTTP(s) server that implements the proposed FLM exchange protocol described in the proposed SMPTE ST 430-15.
+As this is not finalized, this may not accurately capture the current state of the protocol.
 It is accurate (modulo bugs) as of June, 2015.